JavaScript is required

 I finished taking photos and our conversation continued without incident; our eyes had only met for a few seconds at most.
 As we were about to part, I asked if I could possibly photograph their house as well.
 They lived nearby and had no other plans, so we went straight there.
 They continued to hold hands the whole way home."

+This story was published in PARTNERS #2.
 Photographer Ryuichi Ishikawa is based in Okinawa Prefecture, the southernmost prefecture in Japan.
 Ishikawa took portraits of passersby in Okinawa in his series "Okinawa Portraits 2010-2012" and its sequel "Portraits 2012-2016".
 Ishikawa met these people by chance on the street, exchanged contact information after shooting, and became connected with them as if they were friends.
-Around 2015, I heard that he was going to shoot in Paris, so I followed him for a week, and what I got from that was his flat gaze on people.
-I was able to witness that he does not judge people with prejudice.
+Around 2015, we heard that he was going to shoot in Paris, so we followed him for a week, and what we got from that was his flat gaze on people.
+We were able to witness that he does not judge people with prejudice.
 This project was commissioned to Ishikawa.
-I think that through this project, I was able to convey the importance of seeing what exists between people, no matter what their background or appearance.
+Through this project, we were able to convey the importance of seeing what exists between people, no matter what their background or appearance.